LD-LINC/Week-9---NoSQL-and-Stream-Processing/README.md

-# Week's Content Overview: NoSQL Databases, Streaming, and Big Data
+# Week 9 Overview: NoSQL Databases, Streaming, and Big Data

 This week, we are diving deep into the world of modern data management, focusing on NoSQL databases, real-time data processing with Kafka, and scalable storage solutions for big data.
 The week culminates in a hands-on project where you'll implement a NoSQL database with a streaming data ingestion pipeline.